 Should speakers be at ear level?

-All the speakers in the theater room’s focal point should be the audience.
+In-Short: All the speakers in the theater room’s focal point should be the audience.
 That’s why they all should be at the audience’s ear level.
 The center speaker tweeter should be at ear level to feel the character is talking to you.

-Any theater experience is made to make the audience its focal point and create the audio universe around them.
+In-Depth: Any theater experience is made to make the audience its focal point and create the audio universe around them.
 The video on the screen should be recreated in the theater room in the form of audio.

 This surround sound creates an audio bubble around the audience.
 The audience in this bubble should feel like they are living the life of the character on the screen.
 When there is a war scene, the audience should feel like they are in the war zone.